fabiomarcellusdev/Prompture/templates/CLEAN-AI-CODE.md

 ## ⚙️ Task Execution & Workflow

 1. **Task Definition:**
-   * Clearly understand the task requirements, acceptance criteria, and any dependencies from `ai-docs/TASKS.md` and the PRD.
+   * Clearly understand the task requirements, acceptance criteria, and any dependencies from `.ai/active-context.md` and the PRD.
 2. **Systematic Change Protocol:** Before making significant changes:
    * **Identify Impact:** Determine affected components, dependencies, and potential side effects.
    * **Plan:** Outline the steps.
 Tackle one logical change or file at a time.
    * **Verify Testing:** Confirm how the change will be tested.
 Add tests if necessary *before* implementing (see TDD).
 3. **Progress Tracking:**
-   * Update `ai-docs/TASKS.md` upon task completion or if requirements change during implementation.
+   * Update `.ai/active-context.md` with task progress and update `ai-docs/TASKS.md` for task history.

 ## 🤖 AI Collaboration & Prompting